 Toilets are one of the most commonly used fixtures in your home.
-Once they leak, they can be a serious problem.
+Once they start to leak, they can become a serious problem.

-There could be several reasons behind this problem.
-Here are six common reasons your toilet is leaking at the base, along with tips on how to fix them so that your bathroom stays clean and in working order!
+Here are six of the most common reasons a toilet is leaking at the base, along with tips on how to fix the issue and return your bathroom to working order!

 2. A broken flange

-A toilet flange is the toilet’s base that creates a seal with the drain pipe.
-This prevents sewer gasses from entering your home and protects against water spillage.
-If you notice black, brown, white, or green mold around it, this could signify that the flange has been compromised and needs to be replaced.
+A toilet flange, also known as a closet flange, is the pipe that connects your toilet to the drain pipe.
+It’s important because it prevents sewer gasses from entering your home and protects against water spillage.
+If you notice black, brown, white, or green mold around it, it’s possible your flange has been compromised and needs to be replaced.

 3. A loose toilet bowl